TIBCOSoftware/snappydata/README.md

     - this will set java to point to JDK7 version and also set JAVA_HOME, so start a new shell for the changes to take effect; also run "source /etc/profile.d/jdk.sh" to update JAVA_HOME (or else you will need to logoff and login again for the JAVA_HOME setting to get applied)

   * Ensure that snappy-spark repository has been moved/cloned inside snappy-commons by "snappy-spark" name.
 The integrated build depends on its name and presence inside.
 DO NOT JUST SYMLINK THE DIRECTORY -- that is known to cause trouble with IDE though command-line build may go through.
-  * Test the build with: ./gradlew clean assemble
+  * Update both repos (snappy-commons and snappy-spark) to latest version.
+Then test the build with: ./gradlew clean && ./gradlew assemble
   * Run a snappy-core test application: ./gradlew :snappy-core_2.10:run -PmainClass=io.snappydata.app.SparkSQLTest (TODO: this still fails due to some runtime dependencies?)